METALS-Aluminium, copper resume downside as Iran war intensifies, more troops deployed?

 The most active copper contract on the Shanghai Futures Exchange ended daytime trading 1.1% lower at 94,780 yuan ($13,751.18), down 6.1% for the week.

-($1 = 6.8925 Chinese yuan renminbi) (Reporting by Eric Onstad; Additional Reporting by Lewis Jackson in Beijing and Dylan Duan in Shanghai; Editing by Leroy Leo)
+($1 = 6.8925 Chinese yuan renminbi) (Reporting by Eric Onstad; Additional Reporting by Tom Daly in London, Lewis Jackson in Beijing and Dylan Duan in Shanghai; Editing by Leroy Leo)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.